home-climate-control/dz/dz3-shell/README.md

 Without arguments, it will try to read configuration from `raspberry-pi.xml` file in the current directory (or at the specified path).

+**IMPORTANT**: previously the command line argument specified classpath, now it is a filesystem location.

 ### NEXT STEPS

 Go to https://github.com/home-climate-control/dz/wiki for further